 Bo Diddley, a Black blues musician, was born on this date in 1928.

 He was born Ellas Otha Bates McDaniel on a small farm near the town of McComb, MS, in rural Pike County, close to the Louisiana border.
 The only child of mother Ethel, at only 8 months of age, he went to live with his mother's cousin Gussie McDaniel, who raised him.

 He took up blues and R&B after hearing John Lee Hooker.
 In the early '50s, he began playing with his longtime partner, maraca player Jerome Green, to get what Diddley called “that freight train sound.”
-Billy Boy Arnold, blues harmonica player and singer, was also playing with Diddley when he got a deal with Chess (after being turned down by rival Chicago label Vee-Jay).
+Billy Boy Arnold, blues harmonica player, and singer were also playing with Diddley when he got a deal with Chess (after being turned down by rival Chicago label Vee-Jay).
 His very first single, Bo Diddley/I'm a Man 1955, was a double-sided hit.
-The A-side had futuristic waves of tremolo guitar, set to an timeless nursery rhyme; the B-side, a bump-and-grind, harmonica-driven shuffle, based around a overwhelming blues riff.
+The A-side had futuristic waves of tremolo guitar, set to a timeless nursery rhyme; the B-side, a bump-and-grind, harmonica-driven shuffle, based around an overwhelming blues riff.
 The result was a new kind of guitar-based rock & roll, saturated in the blues and R&B, but owing loyalty to neither.

 Bo Diddley had a long career that spanned more than five decades.
 Even toward the end of his career, he performed concerts in places like Robinsonville, MS, and Tokyo, Japan.